In this lesson, we'll look at character classes.

 new line

-If you need to find a hyphen as well as letters from the alphabet, then you just need to enter it at the beginning or end of a group of characters; that way it won't be perceived as a special character:
+If we need to find a hyphen and letters from the alphabet, we enter them at the beginning or end of a group of characters.
+That way, the hyphen will not be perceived as a special character:

 /[aj-]